Female sexual problems

 - secondary – when a woman has had an orgasm in the past, but can't now

-Some women don't need to have an orgasm to enjoy sex, but an inability to reach orgasm can be a problem for some women and their partners.
+Some women do not need to have an orgasm to enjoy sex, but an inability to reach orgasm can be a problem for some women and their partners.

-Reasons why a woman can't have an orgasm can include:
+Reasons why a woman cannot have an orgasm can include:

 - fear or lack of knowledge about sex